 Naked In The River Tay Snow

-Being a River Tay ghillie and understanding the currents he walked up a hundred yards upstream of his fishing hut and stripped off naked, looked at his dogs and shouted 'come on' as he plunged into the icy Tay.
+Being a River Tay ghillie and understanding the currents he walked up a hundred yards upstream of his fishing hut and stripped off naked, looked at his dogs and shouted 'come on' as he plunged into the icy Tay!
 I recall him telling me that he was instantly sober and within a few minutes he realised he was in serious trouble and literally 'fighting for his life' out in the middle of the Tay a few hundred yards downstream of his entry point.
-He eventually managed to haul himself out of the Tay on the other side away downstream of where he was hoping to be and in a state of hypothermic shock and total exhaustion.
+He eventually managed to haul himself out of the river on the other bank although well downstream of where he was hoping to be and in a state of hypothermic shock and total exhaustion.
 Needless to say his dogs were still on the far bank and had chosen not to follow him!

 How To Recross The River Tay